amshancodes/scoring-cvs/DEPLOYMENT.md

 1. Create new prompt files in the `configure` directory
 2. Update the `get_available_templates()` function in `utils/resume_processor.py`

+## Recent Improvements

+- Fixed JSON format error in OpenAI API calls
+- Improved progress indication during evaluation
+- Removed API key input from UI for better security
+- Simplified the configuration interface
+- Added more detailed error handling
+- Added visual progress indicators

 ## Limitations of the MVP

-- No persistent storage of evaluations
+- No multiple file upload yet (planned for next update)
-- User authentication is basic
+- Simple authentication system
-- API keys need to be entered each session
 - Custom prompts aren't saved between sessions

-These limitations can be addressed in future versions with proper backend storage and user management.
+These limitations will be addressed in future updates.